unahouExosite/docs/exositeready/gwe/otau.md

 ## Deploy the OTAU

-Now that your OTAU package is in the content area, it is available for download by Gateway Engine.
+Now that your OTAU package is in the content area, it is available for download by GWE.
 In order for your gateway to download the OTAU, you must tell it to do so.
-Remember that Gateway Engine checks every `update_interval` seconds for new OTAUs to download and if there aren't any specified in it's `engine_fetch` dataport it won't do anything.
+Remember that GWE checks every `update_interval` seconds for new OTAUs to download and if there aren't any specified in it's `engine_fetch` dataport it won't do anything.